azaccaro90/HEP_respiration/README.md

 They also contain:

-1) a raw .set and the respective final .erp data from an anonymized participant of Study1
+1) a final .erp data of an anonymized participant of Study1
-2) a raw .set data from a participant of Study 2, and the BIOPAC outputs needed for running "task_accuracy" script (event_ECG, inhale_exhale, tapping_time)
+2) the BIOPAC outputs needed for running "task_accuracy" script (event_ECG, inhale_exhale, tapping_time) of a participant of Study2